-- 14. Case reports were collected following the recall of a prenatal supplement containing excessive iodine levels in Brazil.
+15. Case reports were collected following the recall of a prenatal supplement containing excessive iodine levels in Brazil.
 In all cases, the infant was born with goitre.
-In the first case, a pregnant woman at 22 weeks' gestation was diagnosed with fetal goitre via a prenatal ultrasound.
-It was reported that she had taken 2 prenatal vitamin pills/day which was requested for at a local pharmacy.
-The maternal UIC on the 24th week of gestation was 902 μ g/24 h (normal 100 460 μ g/24 h).
-The prenatal vitamin was analysed and found to contain 40 mg of potassium iodide per pill.
-It was found that the pregnant woman was exceeding the recommended dose of 200 μ g.
+In the first case, a pregnant woman at 22 weeks' gestation was diagnosed with fetal goitre via a prenatal ultrasound examination.
+It was reported that she had taken 2 prenatal vitamin pills/day bought from a local pharmacy.
+The maternal UIC on the 24th week of gestation was 902 μ g/24 h (normal 100 - 460 μ g/24 h).
+The prenatal vitamin was analysed and found to contain 40 mg of potassium iodide per pill, so the pregnant woman was exceeding the recommended dose of 200 μ g by 200-fold.
 The prenatal vitamins were discontinued.
-No iodine doses were reported in the remaining case reports.(de Vasconcellos Thomas and Collett-Solberg, 2009). - 15.
-There is also evidence that excessive iodine supplementation during pregnancy can increase serum TSH concentrations and thus have a negative impact on maternal thyroid function.
-In one observational study, pregnant women who ingested supplements containing >200 μg /d were found to be at an increased risk of hyperthyrotropinemia and a TSH above 3 muU/ml (Rebagliato et al, 2010). - 16.
-Human epidemiological studies have shown variations in the incidence of thyroid cancer.
+No iodine doses were reported in the remaining case reports (de Vasconcellos Thomas and Collett-Solberg, 2009).

+16. There is also evidence that excessive iodine supplementation during pregnancy can increase serum TSH concentration.
+In one observational study, pregnant women who ingested supplements containing >200 μ g /d were found to be at an increased risk of hyperthyrotropinemia and a TSH above 3 muU/ml (Rebagliato et al, 2010).

+17. Human epidemiological studies have shown variations in the incidence of thyroid cancer.
 In the past, Iceland has been known for its population's excess iodine intake from seafood and milk.
 Between 1944 to 1964, surgical specimens from Iceland and northern Scotland were compared.
 The PTC (Papillary thyroid cancer):FTC (Follicular thyroid cancer) ratio was 6.5 in Iceland and 3.6 in Scotland.
 The age-specific incidence rates for papillary carcinoma were approximately five times higher in Iceland than in Scotland in adults older than 35 years of age.
-It was hypothesised that high iodine intakes contributed to the high incidence of thyroid cancer in cancer.
+It was hypothesised that high iodine intakes contributed to the high incidence of thyroid cancer.
 However, it was argued the high rates are due to the volcanic nature of the island (Williams et al, 1977; Feldt-Rasmussen, 2001).
 Between 2003 and 2008 the German population had sufficient iodine intakes from voluntary iodization of salt.
 The incidence rate of thyroid cancer rose from 2.7 to 3.4 (men) and from 6.5 to 8.9 (women) per 100,000 per year and was mainly PTC (Radespiel-Troger et al, 2014).